FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/api.md

   - Prototype:
     - `const char* bcos_sdk_get_group_chain_id(void* sdk, const char* group_id)`
   - Function:
-    - Gets the chain ID of the group, which is used when constructing transactions.
+    - Get the chain ID of the group, which is used when constructing the transaction
   - Parameters:
     - `sdk`: sdk object, 'bcos _ sdk _ create' or 'bcos _ sdk _ create _ by _ config _ file'
     - `group_id`: Group ID
   - Return:
     - Chain ID of the group
-  - 注意:
+  - Attention:
-    - The returned string needs to be released by calling 'bcos _ sdk _ c _ free' to avoid memory leakage.
+    - The returned string needs to be released by calling 'bcos _ sdk _ c _ free' to avoid memory leakage

 - `bcos_sdk_create_transaction_data`
   - Prototype: